-During construction, unforeseen site conditions, changes in estimated quantities of required construction materials and other problems associated with the project may develop.
+During construction, unforeseen Site conditions, changes in estimated quantities of required construction materials and other problems associated with the project may develop.
 Such changing conditions may require either major or minor changes to the approved Final Design.
 Certain design changes will require approval of Ohio EPA prior to implementation to ensure that the intent and scope of the remedial action is maintained.
 Changes which could alter the intent or scope of the RA may require a revision to the Decision Document and a public comment period.
 Examples of changes to the remedial design which require Ohio EPA written approval prior to implementation include:

-- Those that involve the deletion or addition of a major component of the approved remedy (e.g., deleting any designed layer of a multi-layer cap); - Any changes that may result in an increase of the exposure to chemicals of concern and/or risk to human health or the environment as compared to the goals for the completed remedial action as stated in the DFFO, the Generic SOW, the Decision Document, the RD/RA Work Plan, and the approved Final Design; - Those that result in a significant delay in the completion of the RA; - Any other changes that alter or are outside of the scope or intent of the approved remedial design.
+- Those that involve the deletion or addition of a major component of the approved remedy; - Any changes that may result in an increase of the exposure to chemicals of concern and/or risk to human health or the environment as compared to the goals for the completed remedial action as stated in the DFFO, the Generic SOW, the Decision Document, the RD/RA Work Plan, and the approved Final Design; - Those that result in a significant delay in the completion of the RA; - Any other changes that alter or are outside of the scope or intent of the approved remedial design.